edniaj/centralised_exchange/docker.commands.md

 ## docker rm <container id or container name>

-## docker run -it --name cex_container -v /Users/jd/Desktop centralised_exchange:/usr/src/app cex_image bash
+## docker run -it --name cex_container -p 6379:6379 -v /Users/jd/Desktop/centralised_exchange:/usr/src/app cex_image bash

 Starts the container

 ## docker exec -it cex_container bash

 Attaches terminal to an existing container

+## redis-server --protected-mode no
+So that we can use redis insight to view container redis cache